 Policy: Policy 11-3-18: Hazard Communication Program Date Adopted:

-Department: Environmental Health & Safety Contact: EH&S Coordinator
+Department: Environmental Health & Safety Date(s) Reviewed and/or Revised:

-Statement: Western Nevada College is firmly committed to providing all its employees a safe and healthy work environment, and to see that employees receive the training to protect themselves against hazardous substances found in the workplace.
-This program has been developed in accordance with 29 CFR 1910.1200 as a means to achieve that end.
+Statement: Western Nevada College is firmly committed to providing all its employees with a safe and healthy work environment, and to see that employees receive training to protect themselves against hazardous substances found in the workplace.
+This program has been developed in accordance with OSHA 29 CFR 1910.1200 to achieve that end.

 Section 1: Scope

-1. The Program meets appropriate requirements by ensuring that all receptacles containing hazardous substances are clearly and properly labeled, that Material Safety Data Sheets (MSDS) or other hazard data are available to all employees in their respective work areas.
+1. The Program meets appropriate requirements by ensuring that all receptacles containing hazardous substances are clearly and properly labeled, and that Safety Data Sheets (SDS) and other hazard data are available to all employees in their respective work areas.
 In addition employee training on hazardous substances is made available.

 2. Outside contractors and their employees will be informed of the presence of hazardous substance on campus that may be encountered in the performance of their work.
 Similarly WNC employees will be notified of the hazardous substances that outside contractors may bring to our campuses.

-3. This procedure does not apply to tobacco, wood products, food, drugs, cosmetics, or other items intended for personal consumption or use.
+3. This procedure does not apply to wood products, food, medications, cosmetics, or other items intended for personal consumption or use.

 4. The hazards can be either a physical hazard or a health hazard:

-2. Health Hazard.
-Any chemical or substance that is proven to have an adverse health effect on vital body organs and systems of any human exposed to it.
-This includes chemicals that are known carcinogens, toxic agents, irritants, corrosives, and sensitizers.
+2. Health Hazard - Any chemical or substance that has proven to have an adverse health effect on vital body organs and systems of any human exposed to it.
+This includes chemicals that are known carcinogens, toxic agents, irritants, corrosives, or sensitizers.

 Section 2: Labeling

-2. No label will be removed or defaced while material is in use.
-In a classroom setting, when small bottles are used from a rack or a tray, the rack or tray can be labeled with the required hazard warning information in lieu of labeling the individual bottles when contents are identical.
+3. Manufacturer labels will not be removed or defaced while material is in use.
+In a classroom setting, when small bottles are used from a rack or a tray, the rack or tray can be labeled with the required hazard warning information above, in lieu of labeling the individual bottles when contents are identical.
 However, each individual bottle must be labeled with the identity of its contents.

-3. When consumer products are purchased in quantities compatible with home use, they shall be used as they would be used in the home.
-Accordantly they shall have consumer warning labels and they are not considered hazardous substances.
+4. When consumer products are purchased in quantities compatible with home use, they shall be used as they would be used in the home.
+Accordingly, they shall have manufacturer consumer warning labels.
+All edible products must have an additional label warning "Not for Human Consumption".

-1. Copies of Material Safety Data Sheets (MSDS) or other hazard data for hazardous chemicals that employees may be exposed to, will be kept in in close proximity to where the chemicals are stored as possible.
-The MSDS will be available to all employees for reviewing during each work shift and copies may be obtained on request.
+1. Copies of SDS and other data for hazardous chemicals that employees may be exposed to will be kept in a SDS binder in close proximity to where the chemicals are stored, if possible.
+SDS will be available to all employees to review during each work shift and copies may be obtained on request.

 Section 4: Employee Training and Information

-1. A knowledge of hazardous substances present in the workplace, the physical and health effects of each, and safety emergency procedures to be followed when any undue exposure to them occurs;
+1. A knowledge of hazardous substances present in the workplace, the physical and health effects of each, and safety emergency procedures to be followed if any undue exposure to them occurs;

-2. The location of MSDS and other hazard data;
+2. The location of SDS and other hazard data;

 3. Methods and observation techniques used to determine the presence or release of hazardous substances in the workplace;

-4. Proper meaning of labels and hazard information such as MSDSs and labels to lessen the danger of exposure to hazardous substances in the workplace;
+4. Proper meaning of GHS labels and SDS hazard information to lessen the danger of exposure to hazardous substances in the workplace;

-5. Proper work practices and protective safety measures to be followed in handling hazardous substances; and
+5. Proper work practices and required Personal Protective Equipment (PPE) and other safety measures to be followed when handling hazardous substances; and

 6. The availability of this Hazard Communication Program.

-2. Each new employee will receive instruction in this Hazardous Communication Program from the Environmental Health and Safety Department.
+2. Each new employee with potential exposure to hazardous chemicals will receive instruction in this Hazardous Communication Program from the Environmental Health and Safety Department.

 Section 5: Student Training and Information

 1. Each instructor is responsible for advising their students on the nature of hazardous chemicals that may be used in the classroom.
-Students should be made aware of this program and the MSDS or the hazard data for chemical hazards in their classroom.
+Students should be made aware of this program and the SDS and the hazard data for chemical hazards in their classroom.

 Section 6: Outside Contractors

-1. Before work at the college is commenced by outside contractors and their employees, the Facilities Manager will be responsible for providing the contractor with the information on hazardous substances used by the college that may affect the contractors work.
+1. Before work at the college is commences by outside contractors and their employees, the Facilities Manager will be responsible for providing the contractor with information on hazardous substances used by the college that may affect the contractor's work.

 2. This Information includes:

-1. The type of hazardous substances that they may be exposed to while working at certain locations
+1. The type of hazardous substances they may be exposed to while working at certain locations;

-4. The location of MSDS for hazardous substances that they may be exposed to
+4. The location of SDS for hazardous substances that they may be exposed to;

 5. Procedures to follow in case of undo exposure to a hazardous substance

-3. Similarly college personnel must be informed of the potential hazards that the outside contractor may bring to campus.
-This information must be made available to all affected college employees/students and may include the five items above.
+3. Similarly, college personnel must be informed of the potential hazards that an outside contractor may bring to campus.
+This above information must be made available to all affected college employees and students.

 Section 7: Non-Routine Tasks